Research at USC Price

 Academic research is a hallmark of the Price School of Public Policy.
 USC Price not only takes a traditional scholarly approach to research by developing new theories and analytical methods, it also goes beyond the laboratory to engage in real-world problem solving.
 In addition, USC Price reaches arcoss its disciplines – in public policy, urban planning, public administration, health policy and administration, and real estate development – to find meaningful solutions to the most critical issues facing our communities and our society.

 Collectively, the USC Price faculty rank third at USC in terms of per capita research grants — a reflection of both their productivity and the quality of their research.
 USC Price faculty research is supported from a variety of sources, including the National Science Foundation, federal and state government agencies, and many foundations.
-Currently, USC Price has more than 130 active contracts and grants totaling $35.3 million.
+In 2013–14, the Price School’s external funding totaled $49 million.

 Research Opportunities for Students